brycewray/eleventy_solo/src/posts/2019/03/mark-it-down.md

 > Ah, yes.
 Well, this looks like a job for [Markdown](https://daringfireball.net/projects/markdown).

-Indeed, you might think of plain text as an ugly duckling compared to the beautiful swan that is a cleanly formatted document or Web page.
+Indeed, you might think of plain text as an ugly duckling compared to the beautiful swan that is a cleanly formatted document or web page.

 But Markdown is the trick up that little bird's sleeve---um, fuzz.
 (I would say, "down," particularly as a reference to Markdown, but that's too corny even for me, which is saying a lot.)
-So I'll spend a little time here on what almost certainly is the umpteenth paean to Markdown that you can find on the Web, just in case some of the more technical articles singing its praises leave you cold.
+So I'll spend a little time here on what almost certainly is the umpteenth paean to Markdown that you can find on the web, just in case some of the more technical articles singing its praises leave you cold.

 ## How to make plain text powerful?